 View Greulich's Profile

-Erica E. Greulich specializes in empirical microeconomics, which she has used to analyze antitrust matters and calculate damages in numerous industries.
+Erica E. Greulich specializes in empirical microeconomics.
+She has analyzed the antitrust implications of mergers and acquisitions in a variety of industries.

 DOJ Decides Not to Challenge the XM-Sirius Merger